53% of people abandon mobile websites—including online stores—that take more than 3 seconds to load.

 - Is it easy to check out on a mobile phone?

-Step #3: Test and optimize Your Website Site Speed
+Step #3: Test and optimize Your Shopify Sites Page Speed

-Pingdom is the best tool for an at-a-glance benchmark of your store’s speed.
+Pingdom is the best tool for an at-a-glance benchmark of your Shopify store’s page speed.
 It’s very easy to use, too.

 First, pop your store’s preferred URL into the tool.